Starbucks back on expansion path in Americas, China

 The goal at Teavana is to replicate the success the company had adding coffee drinks at its early Starbucks stores, which sold whole bean coffee.

-“There is always a risk when you take on all these brands,” Bernstein Research analyst Sara Senatore said, but she added that Starbucks had mitigated that risk by making deals that fit with its long-term growth plans.
+“There is always a risk when you take on all these brands,” Bernstein Research analyst Sara Senatore said, but she added that Starbucks had mitigated that risk by making deals that fit with its long-term growth plans, which focus on increasing its reach beyond coffee and the four walls of its cafes.

 Schultz admitted that Starbucks’ growth in 2007 and 2008 - the years before its business plunged with the financial crisis - was “undisciplined.”
 The company is not returning to that prior strategy of “growth for growth’s sake,” he said.